MikeBishop/alt-svc-bis/draft-bishop-httpbis-distributed-origin.md

 This document defines a new status code directing that a client attempt to satisfy the request from an alternative.

-A server MUST include an `Alt-Svc` header field in the response indicating which alternative(s) the client can use to satisfy the given request.
+A server MUST include an `Alt-Svc` or `Additional-Alt-Svc` header field in the response indicating which alternative(s) the client can use to satisfy the given request.
 A server MUST NOT send the 3NN status code in response to a request which did not contain the `Accept-Alt-Svc` header field.

 Upon receipt of this status code, a client SHOULD choose an alternative service and retry the request with that alternative.
 If all configured alternatives